Maple-Health-Group/easysurv/README.md

 [![test-coverage](https://github.com/Maple-Health-Group/easysurv/actions/workflows/test-coverage.yaml/badge.svg)](https://github.com/Maple-Health-Group/easysurv/actions/workflows/test-coverage.yaml)
 <!-- badges: end -->

-The *easysurv* R package provides tools to estimate and inspect parametric survival models.
+The *easysurv* R package provides tools to simplify survival data analysis and model fitting.

+*easysurv* facilitates plotting Kaplan-Meier curves, assessing the proportional hazards assumption, estimating parametric survival models using engines such as `flexsurv`, `flexsurvspline`, `flexsurvcure` and `survival`, and exporting associated analyses to Excel.

-The package is built upon the *flexsurv* engine, and aims to provide a helpful starting point to explore survival extrapolations across frequently used distributions (such as exponential, generalized gamma, gamma, Gompertz, log-logistic, log-normal and Weibull).
+By default, the package uses the `flexsurv` engine and provides a helpful starting point to explore survival extrapolations across frequently used distributions (such as exponential, generalized gamma, gamma, Gompertz, log-logistic, log-normal and Weibull).